-If you are a brand owner seeking to obtain trademark registration for your advertising slogan, keep this in mind:
+If you are a brand owner keep all of this in mind.
+Seeking to obtain trademark registration for your advertising slogan?
+This is also for you.

 Slogans Help Businesses Communicate with their Customers